psthari2025/elevator/README.md

 Elevator v1.4 = ElevatorTestForAllUseCases

+**Assumption : 10 seconds travel per each floor is set

  * This class computes the travel time for the floors visited through the elevator for the below combinations
  * 1. UP - go up first	from the starting floor